global-asp/asp-source/en/0089_khalai_talks_to_plants_0.md

-# Khalai talks to
+# Khalai talks to plants
-plants

 ##
 This is Khalai.
 She is seven years old.
 Her name means ‘the
-good one’ in her
+good one' in her
 language, Lubukusu.

 ##
 Khalai wakes up and